WPEM/CPICANN/README.md

 ### Data Sharing:
 You can access all the training and testing data via the provided [**One drive link**](https://hkustgz-my.sharepoint.com/:f:/g/personal/bcao686_connect_hkust-gz_edu_cn/EhdJLtou8I1MoUJCu-KCoboBf1tXUD_ncZxcBNeCIKocqA?e=z0SaiZ).

-**Please email me your name, organization, and the purpose of your application in order to receive the password.
-Email name: Application for acquisition/CPICANN**
+Please email me your name, organization, and the purpose of your application in order to receive the password.
+Email name: **Application for acquisition/CPICANN** Email: bcao686@connect.hkust-gz.edu.cn

 ### Replication
 If you wish to reproduce the results of our work or train the CPICANN model based on your own mission /data,  please refer to [instruction](https://github.com/WPEM/CPICANN/tree/main/train).